 - Qualities and skills required of a mentor

 - Accepting and working with culturally and linguistically diverse people

 WHAT DO I DO NOW?

-If you wish to become a mentor, complete the Expression of Interest Form and send it, along with your current resume to Laura Buerkner.
+If you wish to become a mentor, complete the Expression of Interest Form and send it, along with your current resume to Laura Buerckner.

 If you would like more information or wish to discuss this volunteer position with someone, please contact:

-The Youth Internship Initiative is supported by the Victorian Government.
+The Youth Mentoring and Career Pathways program is supported by the Victorian Government.